-Net cash provided by (used in) financing activities was \$26.5 million and \$(1.4) million in 2017 and 2016, respectively.
+Net cash provided by financing activities was \$4.6 million and \$26.5 million in 2018 and 2017, respectively.
+Net cash provided by financing activities in 2018 was attributable to proceeds from the public offering of common stock completed in July 2018.
 Net cash provided by financing activities in 2017 was attributable to proceeds from the public stock offerings completed in April 2017 and November 2017, the net proceeds from the exercise of warrants, and from the second closing of the Series D Convertible Preferred Stock in January 2017.
-Net cash used during 2016 is attributable to repayments of the principal amounts outstanding on our debt facility with Silicon Valley Bank, offset by net proceeds from the issuance of preferred stock in July and November of 2016.